 - Payment terms – e.g. when payment is due, any discounts for early payment, or fines for late payments

-- VAT number and total amount of VAT due, if you are VAT registered.
+- VAT number and total amount of VAT due, if you’re registered for VAT

-As with any other invoice, you should also make sure that you keep your foreign-language invoices for a minimum of six years, and for 10 years if you’re registered for VAT MOSS (Mini One Stop Shop).
+As with any other invoice, you should also make sure that you keep your foreign-language invoices for a minimum of six years.

 Invoice in a foreign language with invoicing software

 You’ve checked the rules and regulations, and you know what you need to translate, but if you don’t speak another language, your options for translating an invoice are limited.
 You could use a dictionary or online translation tool, but this is time-consuming and leaves a lot of room for mistakes.
 You could also ask a multi-lingual friend or colleague to help, but again this can end up taking up a lot of your time.

 Fortunately, there is a better option: invoicing software like Debitoor.
 There are many advantages of online invoicing software, not least that you can translate invoices with just a few clicks.
 All you need to do is select your preferred language from a drop-down list, and the invoice template will be translated automatically.